Permits for tour operators in parks

 Some parks require a tour operator to have a separate special permit.

-You should contact the Parks and Wildlife permits and concessions office for more information.
+For more information, you should contact the Parks and Wildlife permits and concessions office.

 You need to apply for a separate permit for activities in these areas: